Bike Friday pakiT compact folding bike

 The pakiT

 The lightest, smallest folding bike is the pakiT and it fits in a backpack!
-The sporty ride makes a great multi-modal commuter bike that quick folds for the train, bus, car trunk…Hand built in Oregon, USA
+The sporty ride makes a great multi-modal commuter bike that quick folds for the train, bus, car trunk…Hand built in Oregon, USA.
+Base model starts at 21 lbs.

 1. Choose bike menu options below and “Add to Cart”

-2. Contact us for Free Consultation with a Bike Expert – full Custom
+2..
+Contact us for Free Consultation with a Bike Expert – Additional choices available for Full Custom

 $